Ir al contenido principal

 What was the result?

-It was not so good not so bad.
+It was neither too good nor too bad.

-1. The project is semi functional as I expected, some of the most interrelated business rules were not exactly implemented as it was expected.
+1. The project is semi-functional as I expected.
+Some of the most interrelated business rules were not implemented exactly as expected.
 CRUD and authentication systems were fully functional.

-2. The code architecture was hexagonal as I asked for, but there were bad practices implemented such as anemic entities, use of 'any' instead of mapping with a DTO.
-Also there was a lack of customs errors and data validation, and some potencial problems with the implementation of a finite machine state in one entity.
+2. The code architecture was hexagonal as I asked for, but there were bad practices implemented, such as anemic entities, use of any instead of mapping with a DTO.
+Also, there was a lack of custom errors and data validation, and some potential problems with the implementation of a finite state machine in one entity.

-3. There was no problem managing and connecting different libraries, for the contrary Gemini detected incompatibilities with the newest version of prisma ORM and automatically decided to version down to solve the problem.
+3. There was no problem managing and connecting different libraries.
+On the contrary, Gemini detected incompatibilities with the newest version of Prisma ORM and automatically decided to version down to solve the problem.
 Pretty cool!

 Conclusion

-It took me around 4 hours to read Gemini's generated code vs probably the 20+ hours it would've take to me write the same amount of code.
-Even though, is not perfect, the code is a good template to start customizing the application's functionalities.
+It took me around 4 hours to read Gemini's generated code versus probably the 20+ hours it would have taken me to write the same amount of code.
+Even though it is not perfect, the code is a good template to start customizing the application's functionalities.

-Definitely I will be exploring another configurations, try with different agents and iterate over the first result to see how good the final result can be, stay tune!
+Definitely, I will be exploring other configurations, trying different agents, and iterating over the first result to see how good the final outcome can be.
+Stay tuned!

 Comentarios